 What can I do to save money on my heating and cooling bills?

 Homeowners can take several steps to ensure their HVAC systems run efficiently between maintenance periods.
 Here are a few tips:

 - In hot weather, do not run your air conditioner continuously on the coldest setting.
 Turning the A/C up just a few degrees can prolong the life of your HVAC system.

 - Make sure that you have adequate amounts of refrigerant in your HVAC system before hot weather arrives.
-A HVAC repair person or mechanical maintenance engineer can assess your coolant levels.
-If your system is cooled by chlorofluorocarbons (CFCs), have the cooling mechanism replaced with a greener technology.
+An HVAC repair person or mechanical maintenance engineer can assess your coolant levels.
+If your system is cooled by chlorofluorocarbons (CFCs), have the cooling mechanism replaced with greener technology.

 - Install ceiling and central room fans during hot weather.
 These fans will enhance the efficiency of your air conditioner, allowing it to perform better while conserving energy.

-- Prior to the arrival of cool weather, have your heating ducts cleaned -- and have your heating filter replaced regularly thereafter.
+- Before the arrival of cool weather, have your heating ducts cleaned -- and have your heating filter replaced regularly thereafter.
 Clogged or dirty ducts or filters can hamper the efficiency of your HVAC system during cold weather.

-- Have your furnace inspected before the cold season arrives.
+- Has your furnace been inspected before the cold season arrives?
 Furnaces that aren't working properly can contribute to wasted energy, inefficient system performance, CO2 leaks, carbon monoxide poisoning, and even home fires.

 - Turn down the heat, even when you're home.
 You can save major money on your gas or electric bill by turning the thermostat down a few degrees and wearing a sweater.

 Regular mechanical maintenance of HVAC systems, combined with homeowner initiative and attention to energy conservation results in greener, more efficient home heating and cooling.